Break out the Battle Tapes: Release

-"Nothing at All" was released as the lead single of Break out the Battle Tapes in 2006, receiving a music video on August 28 for its remix by Apache.
+In March 2006, Wired All Wrong previewed three songs on MySpace in promotion of Break out the Battle Tapes.
+The album's release date was announced in July, with "Nothing at All" releasing as the lead single and as a music video on August 28 for its remix by Apache.
 The album released through Nitrus Records on September 12, 2006, appearing on iTunes a week early.
 On the streaming service, "Nothing At All" was featured as the Single of the Week on November 21, accompanied by a free download.
+Wired All Wrong performed Break out the Battle Tapes at the 2006 edition of the LA Weekly Detour Music Festival, using a laboratory-inspired stage design and a quartet of female backing vocalists.

 Use in media

 The song "Elevatin" is featured in an episode of CSI: Miami, while "Lost Angeles" is part of the soundtrack to the racing game Burnout Dominator.
 An instrumental version of the song is heard in trailers for Burnout Paradise.
 Additionally, "15 Minutes" was used as the theme song for the 15th season of MTV's reality game show The Challenge.

 Reception

 James McQuiston of NeuFutur rated the album a 7.6 out of 10, praising its consistent quality and wide range of musical influence.
 Ed Thompson of IGN followed with a rating of 7.1 out of 10, highlighting the lyricism of "Let Me Go" and likening it to Nine Inch Nails while comparing the track "End of All Things" to Self's rock styling.
 JJ Koczan of The Aquarian summarized the album as irredeemable, criticizing its compressed guitar work as uninspired and calling it a diluted version of Mindless Self Indulgence.
 Niki D'Andrea of Phoenix New Times complimented the album's danceability and grittiness, accentuating its "dreamy and doomy keys" and a sound reminiscent of the Prodigy on "15 Minutes".
 Adam Blyweiss of mxdwn Music commended the project's lyricism being atypical to industrial music, lauding its quick pace and enthusiasm but labeling "Lost Angeles" and "You're Freakin' Me Out Girl" as pretentious.